Westmount places

 Thomas Bassett Macaulay, President, Sun Life Association Company of Canada (1915)

 “Typical of the man was his return in the capacity of benefactor to his father’s birthplace, Stornoway, in the Hebrides.
-Stornoway is a fisheries centre and fishermen in Scotland as elsewhere have gone through hard times in recent years.
-Mr. Macaulay extended help to the community on a large scale, including support of an ambitious project for reclamation of wastelands in the Hebrides.
+Stornoway is a fisheries centre, and fishermen in Scotland, as elsewhere, have gone through hard times in recent years.
+Mr. Macaulay extended help to the community on a large scale, including support of an ambitious project for the reclamation of wastelands in the Hebrides.
 Stornoway gave him freedom of the city in 1938…”

 Montreal Gazette, April 4, 1942